Skip to main content

 “While many agencies may not require a specific number of years of experience to become a detective, it is general practice to allow officers to gain experience in a uniformed patrol position for several years prior to becoming a detective,” Leighton said.
 “This can be impacted by the size of the agency and the number of personnel that they have available to choose from for the position.”

-Gaining those years of experience will equip you with the kind of perspective and hands-on skills that simply can’t be gained in a classroom or training environment, Leighton said.
+Gaining those years of experience can equip you with the kind of perspective and hands-on skills that simply can’t be gained in a classroom or training environment, Leighton said.

 “A good amount of uniformed patrol experience provides a solid foundation to assist newer detectives in adjusting to the assignment,” Leighton said.
 “Working in a patrol capacity gives the officer important experiences such as learning to deal with people, practical application of criminal statutes and detecting crimes in progress.”